mxagar/mlflow_guide/README.md

 }
 ```

-`MLmodel` is the most important file and it describes the model for MLflow; really everything is defined or refrenced here, which enables to reproduce the model inference anywhere:
+`MLmodel` is the most important file and it describes the model for MLflow; really everything is defined or referenced here, which enables to reproduce the model inference anywhere:

 ```yaml
 artifact_path: wine_model